 Find out more information on TIFF Kids’ history or submit a film to TIFF Kids.

-TIFF is generously supported by Lead Sponsor Bell, Major Sponsors RBC, L'Oreal Paris, Visa, and Audi and Major supporters the Government of Canada, the Government of Ontario, and the City of Toronto.
+TIFF is generously supported by Lead Sponsor Bell, Major Sponsors RBC, L’Oreal Paris, and Visa and Major supporters the Government of Canada, the Government of Ontario, and the City of Toronto.

-The TIFF Kids International Film Festival is supported by the Ontario Art Council and the City of Toronto.
+The TIFF Kids International Film Festival is supported by the Ontario Arts Council and the City of Toronto.

 TIFF Kids International Film Festival Industry activities are supported by the Ontario Media Development Corporation (OMDC).